swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/other-formatting-options.md

 | `fast` | Moves faster than a hare. |
 | `supersonic` | Moves faster than the speed of sound. |

-> Note: Table cells don't support multiple paragraphs, lists, or code listings.
+> Important: You can only place a single line of text within a table cell.
+For example, you can't have multiple paragraphs, lists, or images within a table cell.

 The text of a table cell can use the same style attributes as other text, and include links to other content, including symbols.